Abdulhamid97Mousa/RHCSA-EX200/EX200-Exam-Questions/README.md

 - Set logical volume size

-- Resize the logical volume vo and its file system to 230 MiB.
+- Resize the logical volume vo and its file system to `230 MiB`.
 Make sure the filesystem contents remain unchanged.
-Note: The partition size is rarely exactly the requested size, so a range of 230 MiB to 270 MiB is acceptable.
+Note: The partition size is rarely exactly the requested size, so a range of `230 MiB` to `270 MiB` is acceptable.

 ## Answer:16 Create a logical volume